BenthicSubstrateMapping/PyHum/docs/_build/html/_sources/README.txt

 classify bed texture, and produce some maps on aerial photos and kml files for google-earth

 Some aspects of the program are detailed in:
-Buscombe, D., Grams, P.E., and Smith, S. "Automated riverbed sediment classification using low-cost sidescan sonar", forthcoming.
+Buscombe, D., Grams, P.E., and Smith, S. (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, in press.

 For the source code visit `the project github site <https://github.com/dbuscombe-usgs/PyHum/>`_